fm-mf/iscweb/README.md

 			$AcceptEmptyPassword = true;

 	3. Save the file
-	4. Open browser and navigate to `localhost/adminer`
+	4. Open your Internet browser and navigate to `localhost/adminer`
-	5. Login to the database using the default credentials (username = `root`, no password)
+	5. Log in to the database using the default credentials (username = `root`, no password)
 	6. Click 'Create database' and enter the name of the new database (e.g. `isc`), for collation select `utf8mb4_unicode_520_ci` and click on 'Save'
 	7. Change default storage engine of MySQL from MYISAM to InnoDB
-		1. Left click on the WAMP icon in the system tray
+		1. Left-click on the WAMP icon in the system tray
 		2. MySQL -> my.ini
-		3. In the file which opens, chage the following line
+		3. In the file which opens, change the following line

 				default-storage-engine=MYISAM